Clester31/1550-midterm-review/1550-review.md

 * If we try to execute a privleged mode instruction in protected mode, it will not work
   * However, if we try to execute a user mode instruction in privleged mode, it will work just fine

-* How can we determine wheteer or not we can use privleged mode instructions?
+* How can we determine wheteher or not we can use privleged mode instructions?
   * there is one bit in the OS that tells us whether we can have access or not - the **Mode Bit**
     * stored in a register
   * Our process will look at the opcode.
 If it sees that its a privileged mode instruction, we check the mode bit and see if the mode we are in allows us to run that insturction
 * What happens when we try to fetch privileged mode instructions in user mode?
   * We end up fetching from an invalid address that isn' ours - the processor will raise an **exception**
     * SIGSEGV

-##### The Interrupt Vector

 #### Process of a system call